oystercracker/bisque/README.md

 };
 ```

 What if we're targeting mostly English locales but one non-English locale?
-That's where the `default` property comes in:
+That's where the `default` resolver object property comes in:

 ```javascript
 const languageModel = {